Window damage due to foundation settlement in Leland.

 While foundations and slabs crack due to soil settlement, the wood framing supported above is more likely to bend or twist.
 This results in skewed openings for windows -- and doors and floors that dip.

 The drywall fastened to wood framing is not as flexible, so it’s more likely to crack -- especially at the corners of window and doors.
-When a house has a brick or stone exterior, a settled foundation is likely to have cracks in these upper masonry surfaces due to a lack in flexibility
+When a house has a brick or stone exterior, a settled foundation is likely to have cracks in these upper masonry surfaces due to a lack of flexibility

 More about foundation settlement issues.